jasonbo9118/Spotify-Data-Pipeline---Snowpipe-and-Snowflake-on-AWS/README.md

 Data Engineering Portfolio Project

-Built using Python, AWS, Snowflake, and the Spotify Web API.
+Built with Python, AWS, Snowflake, and the Spotify Web API.